rizal-rovins/learn-pyspark/README.md

 * Ensure markdown renders correctly.
 * Check for consistent formatting with existing tutorials.
+* If it contains a new file, add the details in the `README.md` as well.
 * Run and validate all code snippets.

 ---